vrk-kpa/ckanext-forcetranslation/README.rst

 Copying and License
 ----------------------------------------

-This material is copyright (c) 2019 Population Register Centre, Finland.
+This material is copyright (c) 2019 Digital and Population Data Services Agency, Finland.

 ckanext-forcetranslation is licensed under the GNU Affero General Public License (AGPL) v3.0